Do your kids miss you or your partner when either of you are out of town or working long hours? Here’s how to comfort a child who misses a parent.

 I had always assumed he asked questions to get answers, rather than to convey an emotion.
-He’s aware of emotions like happy, sad and mad, but we hadn’t addressed the feeling of missing someone.
-At least I get to see my husband in the evenings—my toddler is fast asleep by the time his dad comes home.
+He was aware of emotions like happy, sad and mad, but we hadn’t addressed the feeling of missing someone.
+At least I got to see my husband in the evenings—he was fast asleep by the time his dad would come home.

 How to comfort a child who misses a parent

 The reasons are many, but they all boil down to our kids missing one of their parents, unsure how to handle the absence.
-How can you help when your child misses a parent?
+How can you help when he misses one of his parents?

-One way to help your child cope with her emotions is to leave her with a special item, or placeholder, of her parent’s.
+One way to help your child cope with his emotions is to leave him with a special item, or “placeholder,” of her parent’s.
 “Hold on to Daddy’s watch and keep it safe while I’m gone,” your partner might say.
 “When I come home, you can give it back to me.”

-This reassures your child that he’ll come back and that she’ll see him later.
-She’ll have a token of his to hold on to in his absence.
-And she’ll feel special for having the responsibility of taking care of such a special item.
+This reassures him that your partner will come back and that he’ll see him later.
+He’ll have a token of his to hold onto in his absence.
+And he’ll feel special for having the responsibility of taking care of such a special item.

-A great way for kids to manage their emotions of missing a parent is to make a craft or art project for him.
+A great way for kids to manage the emotions of missing a parent is to make a craft or art project for him or her.
 Your child is doing something fun while thinking of her mom or dad.

 You’re turning “lemons into lemonade” and using a time that would otherwise be difficult to get through toward a more positive activity.
 She can present the parent with the craft she made, making the reunion even more positive.

 3. Describe what the other parent is doing